MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-nodejs.md

 ---
 title: Quickstart - Node.js client library
 titleSuffix: Azure Cosmos DB for Table
-description: Deploy a Node.js web application that uses the client library to interact with Azure Cosmos DB for Table data in this quickstart.
+description: Deploy a Node.js web application that uses the Azure SDK for Table to interact with Azure Cosmos DB for Table data in this quickstart.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: sasinnat